 To some extent growth rates are close; though it also depends which data and countries you use.
 However, from a very broad perspective, growth rates do share similar patterns and growth rates.

 Why there are Similarities in Economic Growth Rates?

 To some extent there are similarities in economic growth rates, especially amongst countries at a similar stage of economic development, and who are geographically close.
 There are a few reasons for these similar trends in economic growth rates.

-- Technological Developments.
+- Technological developments.
 In the long term, a key factor in determining economic growth is the development and implementation of new technologies.
 Steam technology helped countries to industrialise; the assembly line enabled efficiency savings from the 1920s.
-In the post war period, all major industrial countries have benefited from similar improvements in technology – micro-computers, increased mechanisation, the internet and better transport.
+In the post-war period, all major industrial countries have benefited from similar improvements in technology – micro-computers, increased mechanisation, the internet and better transport.
 These technological improvements are generally available to every country, so they can all benefit from the same productivity growth.
 Also, the creation of new technology doesn’t really depend on government policy.

-- Globalisation and Multinationals.
+- Globalisation and multinationals.
 The world is increasingly globalised; big multinationals have operations in all major economies.
 If they improve their productivity and invest, it tends to be felt on a global scale, not just in a particular country.

-- Global Shocks.
+- Global shocks.
 All major economies are subject to the same global shocks.
 For example, in the 1970s, a rise in oil prices hit all the main oil-importing economies.
 The global credit crunch of 2008, had a similar effect in pushing most major economies into recession.

 Therefore, especially in the long run, economies are sharing similar developments, such as technology, improvements in education and the growing role of multinationals.
 These kind of factors are not really directly influenced by government policy.
-Whether the government is socialist or conservative – the internet has enable cost savings which will give the potential for improvements in productivity and efficiency for all economies in the world.
+Whether the government is socialist or conservative – the internet has enabled cost savings which will give the potential for improvements in productivity and efficiency for all economies in the world.

 Why are there differences in economic growth rates?